It's Sew Unique - Local author pens pinecone quilt book

-Meet local author Betty Ford-Smith at her book signing, 3-6 p.m., Tuesday, July 25, at the Sebring Historical Society’s Weigle House Museum, 1989 Lakeview Dr., Sebring,

-Ford-Smith’s new book is titled “Pinecone Quilts: Keeping Tradition Alive, Learn to Make Your Own Heirloom.”
+Local author Betty Ford-Smith published a new book titled “Pinecone Quilts: Keeping Tradition Alive, Learn to Make Your Own Heirloom.”

 Many of her unique and colorful quilts are on display at the Weigle House, which in itself is a wonderful historic structure with interesting pieces of the past.